The Gilded Age

 We prefer to use more polite and genteel terms such as ‘potential conflict of interest ‘ and ‘revolving doors’ to describe the incestuous relationship between politicians and the private sector which reached its gaudy apotheosis during the Blair years.

 Transparency International UK has just published a new report on the ‘revolving door’, which lists a strikingly high number of former ministers from the Blair and Brown governments who have picked up lucrative jobs with private companies since leaving office.

 No other bids were considered, even though a rival company offered to provide the government with 60 helicopters by 2009.
-These helicopters might have come in useful in Helmand province before 2012, and cynics out there might conclude that there is a connection between this decision and Tebbit’s new career.
+These helicopters might have come in useful in Helmand province before 2012, and cynics out there might conclude that there is a connection between the decision to award them to Finmeccanica and Tebbit’s new career.

 Another former minister cited in the report is Patricia Hewitt, former Health Secretary, who now makes £45,000 advising the retail and pharmaceutical company Alliance Boots and another £55,000 performing the same task for the investment company Cinven, which bought 25 private hospitals from Bupa in 2007.